sophiahorigan/website/_pages/research.md

 ## Research Topics

-I am a computational ecologist interested in how we can apply high-performance computing to investigate bioligical questions.
-My research experience has taken me from gene evolution within spiders to disease dynamics across landscapes.
-Select an option below to read more.
+Starting my research journey studying the evolution of spider venom, my interests have widened to infectious disease dynamics across scales and global health.
+Select an option below to read more about my past and current work.

 {% include feature_row %}